Sign In

 Limitations:

-- Indoor Space Needs: While adaptable, they require sufficient downtime and space to retreat and recharge, which should be considered when planning visits.
+• Indoor Space Needs: While adaptable, they require sufficient downtime and space.
+This need to retreat and recharge should be considered when planning visits.

 Final Thoughts

-In conclusion, the Glen of Imaal Terrier can be a tremendous asset as a therapy dog, bringing a unique blend of intelligence, calmness, and empathy to the table.
-Their affectionate nature and adaptability make them well-suited to a range of therapy environments, particularly those demanding a calm and comforting presence.
+In conclusion, the Glen of Imaal Terrier can be a tremendous asset as a therapy dog.
+They bring a unique blend of intelligence, calmness, and empathy to the table.
+Their affectionate nature and adaptability make them well-suited to a range of therapy environments.
+This is particularly true for those demanding a calm and comforting presence.
 By understanding their training needs and providing appropriate health care and grooming, these terriers can fulfill their potential as truly impactful therapy partners.

 Key Takeaways for the Glen of Imaal Terrier as a Therapy Dog